 What does it mean to be a disciple of Jesus?
 What does it mean to make disciples of Jesus?

-Living as a missional community in Tarime- 3 Tanzanian young adults and 2 American young adults- living like Jesus, serving like Jesus, and making disciples of Jesus, these are two hard questions that we have been trying to answer each day.
+Living as a mission team in Tarime- 4 Tanzanian young adults, 3 American young adults, and 1 Mexican young adult- living like Jesus, serving like Jesus, and making disciples of Jesus, these are two hard questions that we have been trying to answer each day.

 A disciple is someone who practices a teacher’s way of living or way of thought.
 So at first brush, the answer seems simple… practice Jesus’s way of life and thought.